 Pediatricians, Child and Adolescent Psychiatrists, Children's Hospitals Declare National Emergency for Children's Mental Health

-The AAP, American Academy of Child and Adolescent Psychiatry and Children's Hospital Association recently declared a national state of emergency for child and adolescent mental health.
+The AAP, American Academy of Child and Adolescent Psychiatry and Children's Hospital Association in 2021 declared a national state of emergency for child and adolescent mental health.

 Blueprint for Youth Suicide Prevention